 - Packet buffering for low Packet Loss.

-- Edge relocation considering User Plane Latency Requirements.
+- Edge Relocation considering User Plane Latency Requirements.

 - Edge Relocation triggered by AF

-Annex F describes example procedure for EAS relocation on Release 16 capabilities.
+Annex F describes example procedure for EAS Relocation on Release 16 capabilities.

+For HR-SBO PDU Sessions specified in clause 6.7, the V-AF may send to V-NEF an AF request to influence traffic routing for supporting Edge Relocation (e.g., for the purpose of subscription to UP path management events, especially for the change of local PSA UPF in VPLMN).